 Learn what is the normal balance of accounts receivable, why it is a debit, how it appears in statements, and how tools like Quick Receivable help manage AR.

-In this blog, we will look at what is the normal balance of accounts receivable, why it is recorded as a debit, and how it affects your daily bookkeeping.
-With simple examples and reports, you will see how AR fits into financial statements and why understanding its balance is important for healthy business operations.
+In this blog, we will look at what is the normal balance of accounts receivable, why it is recorded as a debit, and how it affects daily bookkeeping.
+With simple examples and reports, you will also understand accounts receivable on financial statements and why its balance is important for healthy business operations.

 The term normal balance tells you which side of an account usually holds money.
 For Accounts Receivable: